-It appears Paul was the most educated (or intelligent).
-After all, he was a student of the great Gamaliel, a leading authority in the Sanhedrin (Acts 22:3).
-The others did not have formal education except maybe for Matthew, Luke, and Joseph of Arimathea.
+Brilliant and knowledgeable, Paul was a student of Gamaliel, an esteemed teacher of Jewish law, and an elder of the Sanhedrin (Acts 22:3).
+The rest of the apostles did not have formal education except Matthew, Luke, and Joseph of Arimathea.

 Paul’s knowledge of spiritual truths were direct revelations from the Holy Spirit.
 Paul clearly implied that he spent three years being taught by Jesus Himself.
 (Galatians 1:12)